jetstack/version-checker/README.md

 ## Options

-By default without the flag `-a, --test-all-containers`, version-checker will only test containers where the pod has the annotation `enable.version-checker.io/*my-container*`, where `*my-container*` is the `name` of the container in the pod.
+By default, without the flag `-a, --test-all-containers`, version-checker will only test containers where the pod has the annotation `enable.version-checker.io/*my-container*`, where `*my-container*` is the `name` of the container in the pod.